Free U.S. shipping on orders $45+ · Subscribe & save

 Many children don't get enough magnesium from their diets, and magnesium deficiency is directly linked to poor sleep quality.
 That makes magnesium one of the most practical melatonin alternatives for kids, because it may address the root cause of restless nights.
 This mineral plays a role in regulating the nervous system, supporting GABA activity (the neurotransmitter that quiets neural firing), and helping muscles relax.

+Magnesium glycinate is the form most commonly recommended for sleep because it's well absorbed and less likely to cause digestive issues than other forms like magnesium oxide or citrate.
 While large-scale pediatric sleep trials on magnesium are still limited, the mechanism is well established in adult research, and pediatricians frequently recommend it as a first-line approach for kids with restless sleep.
-If your child's diet is low in leafy greens, nuts, seeds, and whole grains, a magnesium supplement may address the root cause rather than just masking symptoms.
-For parents exploring melatonin alternatives for kids, magnesium is often the simplest place to start.
+For parents exploring what works for pediatric sleep, magnesium is often the simplest place to start.

 Tart Cherry Juice: A Whole-Food Melatonin Alternative for Kids